brianshih1/brianshih1.github.io/_posts/2023-03-16-data-tagging.md

 This example is quite complex, but the takeaway is that functions in the Airscript runtime take in AirValue instances as inputs.
 The function body is also implemented with the API AirValue exposes.
 This essentially means that Airscript compiles down into lower-level AirValue methods.

-Boxing Airscript primitives comes with trade-offs.
+Boxing Airscript primitives come with trade-offs.
 Primitive Javascript data types are stored on the stack while objects are stored in the heap.
-As a result, boxing can be slower and more memory intensive.
+As a result, boxing can be slower and more memory-intensive.
 It also requires us to build a suite of methods for each AirValue instance to implement Airscript’s evaluator.
 But, having end-to-end control over the runtime data structure unlocks data tagging, which we will cover in the next section.